 Our Class A common stock began trading on the NYSE on February 1, 2018 under the symbol "CLNC."
 Prior to February 1, 2018, our Class A common stock was not listed on a national securities exchange and there was no established public trading market for such shares.
-Our Class B-3 common stock was not listed on a national securities exchange and there was no established public trading market for such shares.
-On February 1, 2019, each outstanding share of Class B-3 common stock automatically converted to one share of our Class A common stock in accordance with its terms.

-As of February 26, 2020, the closing price of our Class A common stock was \$12.77 and we had approximately 128.5 million shares of Class A common stock outstanding held by a total of 4,022 holders of record.
+As of February 24, 2021, the closing price of our Class A common stock was \$8.94 and we had approximately 130.0 million shares of Class A common stock outstanding held by a total of 3,626 holders of record.
 This figure does not reflect the beneficial ownership of shares held in nominee name.